sweeneys/consumption-characteriser/README.md

 - The outputs of the characteriser are inputs for use in the online market described here [https://github.com/sweeneys/fair-flexible-energy-market]

-- Further details on the market design are provided in [Link to paper to be provided]
+- Further details on the market design are provided in https://arxiv.org/pdf/2407.20814v1.

 Algorithm description: